• Start

 • ESSAY REPORT

-Radiant heat protective clothing is worn under different circumstances and therefore the intensity of the radiation which affects the material of the garment, can vary within a wide range.
+Radiant heat protective clothing is worn in different circumstances and because of this, the intensity of radiation that falls on the material of the clothing can vary over a wide range.

 Industrial workers or firefighters may be exposed to intense radiation.

-This regulation includes two test methods: Method A is used for the visual evaluation of changes in the material after the action of thermal radiation.
-With method B, the protective effect of materials is determined.
-Materials can be tested by both methods or by only one of them relatively few over a long period of time.
+This standard comprises two test methods: Method A is used for the visual assessment of changes in the material after the action of heat radiation.
+Method B determines the protective effect of the materials.
+Materials can be tested by both methods or by only one of them relatively low over a long period of time.

-Time t12: time in seconds, expressed with one decimal, to obtain an increase in calorimeter temperature of (12  0.1) ºC.
+Time t12: time in seconds, expressed as a decimal place, to obtain an increase in the calorimeter temperature of (12 ± 0.1) ºC.

-Time t24: time in seconds, expressed with one decimal, to obtain an increase in calorimeter temperature of (24  0.2) ºC.
+Time t24: time in seconds, expressed as a decimal place, to obtain an increase in the calorimeter temperature of (24 ± 0.2) ºC.

-Thermal transmittance (TF): A measure of the fraction of heat transmitted through the specimen when exposed to a radiant heat source.
-It is numerically equal to the ratio of the transmitted and incident heat flux densities.
+Thermal Transmission Factor (TF): A measure of the fraction of heat transmitted through the sample exposed to a radiant heat source.
+It is numerically equal to the ratio between transmitted and incident heat flux densities.

-• TYPE A: A specimen is clamped to a vertical frame and exposed to a specified level of radiant heat for a specified time.
+• TYPE A : A sample is fixed to a vertical frame and exposed to a set level of radiant heat for a set amount of time.

-The level of radiant heat is set by adjusting the distance between the sample and the source of heat radiation.
-After exposure is complete, the sample and its individual layers are examined for any visible changes.
+The radiant heat level is set by adjusting the distance between the sample and the source of thermal radiation.
+After the exposure, the sample and its layers are examined to determine any visible changes.

-After irradiation, the sample or the individual layers of the multilayer assembly are inspected.
-Note, for the sample or for each individual layer of the multi-layered assembly, any changes (eg, discoloration, scaling, charring, breaking, melting, shrinking, sublimation, etc.) observed.
+After irradiation, the sample or individual layers of the Multi-layer set.
+It is annotated, for the sample or for each individual layer of the set multilayer, any changes (e.g., discoloration, fouling, ember, charring, breaking, melting, shrinking, sublimation, etc.) that it is observed.

-• TYPE B: A specimen is attached to a vertical frame (sample holder) and exposed to a given level of radiant heat.
-The times required to obtain a temperature rise in the calorimeter of 12 ºC and 24 ºC are determined and expressed as radiant heat transfer rates.
+• TYPE B: A sample is attached to a vertical frame (sample holder) and exposed to a set level of radiant heat.
+The times needed to obtain a temperature increase in the calorimeter of 12 ºC and 24 ºC are determined and expressed as radiant heat transfer indices.

-One side of the test socket is attached to one of the side plates of sample holder B, and the sample is held in contact with the surface of the calorimeter, by applying a force of 2 N. test is withdrawn. and the start of irradiation is recorded.
-The mobile screen closes when a temperature rise of approximately 30ºC is reached.
+One side of the test specimen is attached to one of the side plates of the B sample support, and the sample is kept in contact with the surface of the calorimeter, by applying a force of 2 N. The movable screen is removed and the records the onset of irradiation.
+The mobile screen closes the moment you it reaches a temperature increase of about 30 ºC.

-The times t12 and t24, expressed in seconds with one decimal, are determined to obtain an increase in calorimeter temperature of (12 ± 0.1) ºC or (24 ± 0.2) ºC, respectively.
-As required by the specific standard, the result of the difference between t24 and t12 is calculated and noted.
+The times t12 and t24 are determined, expressed in seconds with a decimal place, to obtain a calorimeter temperature increase of (12 ± 0.1) °C or (24 ± 0.2) ºC, respectively.
+As required in the specific standard, it is calculated and Write down the result of the difference between T24 and T12.

 TF (technical transition) Q0 and RHTI12 and RHTI24 are determined, measure of time t12 or t24 expressed in 0.1s for the increase in temperature of the calorimeter of 12ºC or 24ºC respectively.
 The radiant heat transfer index, RHTI24-RHTI12 (Q0) for the incident heat flux density is determined RHTI24 minus RHTI12.